PostHog/posthog.com/contents/blog/10x-engineers-do-user-interviews.md

 Information moves quickly and in both directions, boosting the signal.
 By increasing the signal you can quickly cut scope, realize you’re tackling the wrong problem, or come up with a more elegant solution – something engineers can do most effectively because they have the background on the existing architecture and components.

-Companies still need product managers (I'm the Head of Product at PostHog after all 😅), but we ship faster and better because our engineers are actively engaged in user research.
-And, consequently, our product team has more time to think big and add clarity to [our broader vision](/blog/helping-engineers-to-product).
+Companies still need product managers (I'm the Head of Product at PostHog after all 😅), but we ship faster and better because our engineers are actively speaking to users.
+And because our product managers aren't spending all their time on tickets, they have time to surface new opportunities or build out [our bigger vision](/blog/helping-engineers-to-product).

 ## Booking user interviews: Defining segments and automating the process